ABi-lab/BCE/README.md

-# BCE
-Browser Code Editor
+# BCE: Browser Code Editor

 # About
 As the name implies, this software allows you to browse and edit plain text files on your server from the comfort of your browser.